Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Experiments

-\paragraph{Comparison with Methods that Leverage Offline Data} We compare GSA against several state-of-the-art methods that leverage reward-free data to improve RL training: \emph{(i)}~\textbf{R3M}~\citep{nair2022r3m}, a visual representation pre-training approach that serves as our baseline for comparing pre-trained visual features using non-curated offline data. \emph{(ii)}~\textbf{UDS}~\citep{yu2022leverage}, which assigns zero rewards to offline data.
-Since UDS is an offline RL method, we combine it with RLPD~\cite{ball2023efficient} for policy training. \emph{(iii)}~\textbf{ExPLORe}~\citep{li2023accelerating}, which labels offline data using UCB rewards.
+\paragraph{Comparison with Methods that Leverage Offline Data} We compare NCRL against several state-of-the-art methods that leverage reward-free data to improve RL training: \emph{(i)}~\textbf{R3M}~\citep{nair2022r3m}, a visual representation pre-training approach that serves as our baseline for comparing pre-trained visual features using non-curated offline data. \emph{(ii)}~\textbf{UDS-RLPD}~\citep{yu2022leverage,ball2023efficient}, which assigns zero rewards to offline data and uses RLPD~\cite{ball2023efficient} for policy training. \emph{(iii)}~\textbf{ExPLORe}~\citep{li2023accelerating}, which labels offline data using UCB rewards.
 We enhance the original implementation with reward ensembles. \emph{(iv)}~\textbf{JSRL-BC}~\citep{uchendu2023jump}, which collects online data using a mixture of the training policy and a behavior-cloned prior policy learned from offline data.
-As the compared baselines cannot handle multi-embodiment data like GSA, we preprocess the offline data to only include task-relevant trajectories for them.
-Despite the baselines having access to better-structured data, GSA still significantly outperforms all baselines across the tested tasks.
+As the compared baselines cannot handle multi-embodiment data like NCRL, we preprocess the offline data to only include task-relevant trajectories for them.
+Despite the baselines having access to better-structured data, NCRL still significantly outperforms all baselines across the tested tasks.
 See \cref{appendix:baseline} for the details of baselines.\looseness-1

-\textit{Results}~~ \cref{fig:main} (right) shows comparison results with baselines.
+\cref{fig:main} (right) shows comparison results with baselines.
 Our method outperforms \emph{all} compared baselines by a large margin.
-Compared to R3M, GSA shows the importance of world model pre-training and reusing offline data during fine-tuning, versus representation learning alone.
+Compared to R3M, NCRL shows the importance of world model pre-training and reusing offline data during fine-tuning, versus representation learning alone.
 R3M fails to improve sample efficiency on most tasks, consistent with findings in~\citet{hansen2022pre}.

 UDS and ExPLORe reuse offline data by labeling it with zero rewards and UCB rewards, respectively, and concatenating it with online data for off-policy updates.
 UDS shows only slightly better performance on Walker Run compared to R3M and JSRL-BC, demonstrating the ineffectiveness of zero-reward labeling.
-ExPLORe performs better on 2/3 locomotion tasks and shows progress on challenging manipulation tasks, but GSA still significantly outperforms it, demonstrating the superiority of leveraging a generalist world model and properly reusing offline data during fine-tuning.
+ExPLORe performs better on 2/3 locomotion tasks and shows progress on challenging manipulation tasks, but NCRL still significantly outperforms it, demonstrating the superiority of leveraging a pre-trained world model and properly reusing offline data during fine-tuning.